Manchester Terrier

 Origin & History

-The history of origin of the Manchester Terrier goes back a long way.
-The immediate ancestors of today's dog breeds are considered to be the Black and Tan Terriers.
+The history of the Manchester Terrier goes back a long way.
+The Black and Tan Terriers are considered to be the direct ancestors of today's dog breeds.
 These terriers are said to have lived as early as the 15th century.
-Until the 19th century, these classic terriers were widespread in England.
-Shortly thereafter, however, they died out.
-Since the Black and Tan Terriers were already gifted hunters, this characteristic is also in the blood of today's Manchester Terrier.
+These classic terriers were widespread in England until the 19th century.
+Then they died out.
+As the Black and Tan Terriers were already good hunters, this characteristic is also in the blood of today's Manchester Terrier.

-The dog breed known today was created by multiple crosses with smaller dog breeds.
-Like for example greyhounds.
-This is clearly visible in the appearance of the Manchester Terrier.
-The Manchester Terrier is thus smaller, more agile and faster than its ancestors.
-Also the proud gait of the greyhounds is visible in the agile terriers.
+The dog breed known today was created through multiple crosses with smaller dog breeds.
+For example with greyhounds.
+This is also clearly recognizable in the appearance of the Manchester Terrier.
+The Manchester Terrier is smaller, more agile and faster than its ancestors.
+The proud gait of the sighthounds can also be seen in the agile terriers.

-The four-legged friends are named after the city of the same name, Manchester.
-Here the first specimens were bred specifically.
-In 1954, the dog breed was officially recognized.
-However, the animals are still quite an unknown breed today.
-There is no outstanding interest in the Manchester Terrier so far.
-Thus, only comparatively few puppies are born every year.
-However, due to its great, exciting nature, the breed would have deserved much more attention.
+The four-legged friends are named after the city of Manchester of the same name.
+The first specimens were selectively bred there.
+The breed was officially recognized in 1954.
+Nevertheless, the animals are still a rather unknown breed today.
+To this day, there is not much interest in Manchester Terriers.
+As a result, comparatively few puppies are born each year.
+However, the breed deserves much more attention due to its great and exciting character.